occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 It's common that subscriptions produce "wrappers" around the vanilla `io.cloudevents.CloudEvent` type that includes the subscription position (if the datastore doesn't maintain the subscription position on behalf of the clients).
 Someone, either you as the client or the datastore, needs to keep track of this position for each individual subscriber ("mySubscriptionId" in the example above).
-If the datastore doesn't provide this feature, you should use a `BlockingSubscription` implementation that also implement the
+If the datastore doesn't provide this feature, you should use a `SubscriptionModel` implementation that also implement the
 `org.occurrent.subscription.api.blocking.PositionAwareSubscriptionModel` interface.
-The `PositionAwareBlockingSubscription`  is an example of a `BlockingSubscription` that returns a wrapper around
+The `PositionAwareSubscriptionModel`  is an example of a `SubscriptionModel` that returns a wrapper around
 `io.cloudevents.CloudEvent` called `org.occurrent.subscription.PositionAwareCloudEvent` which adds an additional method, `SubscriptionPosition getStreamPosition()`, that you can use to get
 the current subscription position.
 You can check if a cloud event contains a subscription position by calling `PositionAwareCloudEvent.hasSubscriptionPosition(cloudEvent)` and then get the position by using `PositionAwareCloudEvent.getSubscriptionPositionOrThrowIAE(cloudEvent)`.
 Note that `PositionAwareCloudEvent` is fully compatible with `io.cloudevents.CloudEvent` and it's ok to treat it as such.
-So given that you're subscribing from a `PositionAwareBlockingSubscription`, you are responsible for [keeping track of the subscription position](#blocking-subscription-position-storage), so that it's possible to resume this subscription from the last known position on application restart.
+So given that you're subscribing from a `PositionAwareSubscriptionModel`, you are responsible for [keeping track of the subscription position](#blocking-subscription-position-storage), so that it's possible to resume this subscription from the last known position on application restart.
 This interface also provides means to get the so called "current global subscription position", by calling the `globalSubscriptionPosition` method which can be useful when starting a new subscription.